The House of DIFFA crowd is wild — and fun.

-Another wow-moment came by way of a mightily successful live auction, which raised $151,500 in less than 10 minutes.
+Another wow-moment came by way of a mightily successful Fund-a-Grand, which raised $150,000 in less than 10 minutes.
 Still, the real spectacle had yet to begin.

 The fashion show — always a high point of DIFFA — started with a bang, showering rose petals on the first model as she made her dramatic entrance.
 Forty Five Ten, TenOverSix, and Traffic LA provided the whimsical and daring wardrobe, while the production team pulled out all the stops.